 - Pain and suffering

 Generally speaking, payouts will increase along with the severity of one’s injuries.
-For example, an innocent driver who experiences whiplash from an auto accident will likely receive less than an innocent driver who permanently loses their ability to walk.
+An innocent driver who experiences whiplash from an auto accident will likely receive less than an innocent driver who permanently loses their ability to walk.

 How long do car accident settlement negotiations take?